- the kind of information Racing Victoria may collect about you, how it is collected and how it is held by Racing Victoria;

 - contractors, who may assist in the conduct of investigations;

-- other Principal Racing Authorities, to assist with licensing interstate participants, interstate investigations in appropriate circumstances or when disciplinary action is taken against a person;
+- other Principal Racing Authorities and Racing Codes (including Greyhound Racing Victoria and Harness Racing Victoria), including to assist with licensing interstate and/or international participants, interstate and/or international investigations in appropriate circumstances or when disciplinary action is taken against a person;

 - the Racing Integrity Commissioner, in relation to integrity investigations or matters as required or authorised by law; or